{{flagHref}}

 Silicon: Element Properties And Uses

-Silicon is a metalloid, that is, it exhibits properties of both metals and non-metals.
-It is the second most abundant element in the Earth's crust after oxygen.
-In nature, it is primarily found as silicates and silicon dioxide (SiO₂).
-Silicon is essential for the manufacture of semiconductors, solar cells and glass.
+Silicon is a metalloid, meaning it has properties of both metals and non-metals.
+It is the second most abundant element in the Earth's crust, after oxygen.
+Found predominantly in nature in the form of silicates and silicon dioxide (SiO₂), silicon is essential in the manufacturing of semiconductors, solar panels, and glass, among other products.

-Silicon is a relatively stable element which forms stable compounds with most elements, particularly with oxygen, thereby producing silicates.
-In the majority of its compounds, including silicon dioxide (SiO₂) and various silicates, it exhibits an oxidation state of +4.
-It reacts with halogens such as chlorine, bromine and iodine to form silicon halides such as SiCl₄.
-At elevated temperatures, silicon can react with metals such as magnesium to produce silicides.
+Silicon is a relatively stable element, forming stable compounds with most elements, especially oxygen, to create silicates.
+It has an oxidation state of +4 in most of its compounds, including silicon dioxide (SiO₂) and various silicates.
+It reacts with halogens, such as chlorine, bromine, and iodine, to form silicon halides such as SiCl₄.
+At elevated temperatures, silicon can also react with metals such as magnesium to form silicides.

 Physical Properties

-Silicon is a hard, brittle crystalline solid with a bluish-grey metallic lustre.
-It has a high melting point of 1 414°C (2 577°F) and, in its pure form, is a poor electrical conductor, although its conductivity increases when doped with certain elements.
-Its hardness and heat resistance make silicon valuable for industrial high performance applications.
+Silicon is a hard, brittle crystalline solid with a blue-grey metallic lustre.
+It has a high melting point of 1414°C (2577°F) and is a poor conductor of electricity in its pure form, although its conductivity increases when doped with certain elements.
+Silicon's hardness and resistance to heat make it a valuable material in high-performance industrial applications.

 Property